-Competency 3: Advance Human Rights and Social, Economic, and Environmental Justice
+Competency 2: Advance Human Rights and Social, Racial, Economic, and Environmental Justice

-Social work practitioners engaged in management and policy are committed to assuring that the work of the organization or community in which they practice, and the policies for which they advocate and implement, respect and advance the rights of all those served, all those employed therein, and all those impacted by that work.
-They are aware of major laws and court decisions that affect such rights in their work.
-They are knowledgeable about social inequalities, human rights violations, and other forms of oppression in the communities they serve and their root causes.
-Accordingly they are able to develop and implement policies and training to assure such rights are fully accepted and integrated into the organization and its culture.
-They have the skills to understand how policies oppress the rights of others and recognize how these polices may not advance social, economic, or environmental justice; and how such policies may be amended to protect and further human rights and social, economic and environmental justice.
-Social workers engaged in management and policy practice reflect on their reactions to these injustices and discuss them with their colleagues and others in a professional manner.
-Practitioners of Social Work in Management and Policy:
+Social work practitioners engaged in management and policy are committed to assuring that the work of the organizations and communities in which they practice, and the policies which they advocate and implement, respect and advance the rights of all those served, all those employed therein, and all those impacted by that work.
+They are aware of important laws and other policies that affect such rights in their work.
+They are knowledgeable about racism, social inequalities, human rights violations, and other forms of oppression in the communities they serve and their root causes.
+Accordingly, they develop and implement interventions at multiple system and institutional levels to assure such rights are fully and democratically accepted and integrated into the organizations and communities within which they work.
+They have the skills to understand how laws and other policies may oppress the rights of others and thus not advance social, racial, economic, or environmental justice, and how laws and other policies may be amended to protect and further human rights and social, racial, economic, and environmental justice.
+Social workers engaged in management and policy practice reflect on their reactions to these social, racial, economic, or environmental justices and others in a professional manner.

-- Contribute to the development and implementation of policies, funding, and/or programs that advance human rights and social, economic and environmental justice; - Identify major laws and/or court decisions that are relevant to human rights and/or social justice in the humans services domain in which they practice; and - Contribute to the efforts of the management and leadership of the organization or community in which they are engaged to infuse this competency into the implementation of the mission, vision, programs, and values of the organization.
+- Contribute to the development and implementation of policies, programs, and practices within the organizations and communities in which they work that advance human rights and social, racial, economic, and environmental justice; - Identify important laws and other policies that are relevant to human rights, and racial, social, and environmental justice in the organizations and communities in which they practice; - Contribute to the efforts of the management and leadership of the organizations and communities in which they work to infuse this competency into the implementation of the mission, vision, values, and programs of the organization; and - Practice democratic leadership by engaging with communities rather than taking action upon them.